Thelymitra alpina: Taxonomy and naming

 Thelymitra alpina was first formally described in 2013 by Jeff Jeanes from a specimen collected in the Kosciuszko National Park and the description was published in Muelleria.
 The specific epithet (alpina) is a Latin word meaning "of high mountains".

 Distribution and habitat

-The mountain sun orchid sun orchid grows in grassy forest, meadow or woodland with snow gums, at altitudes of between 500 and 1600 m in the highlands of New South Wales, the Australian Capital Territory and Victoria.
+Mountain sun orchid sun orchid grows in grassy forest, meadow or woodland with snow gums, at altitudes of between 500 and 1600 m in the highlands of New South Wales, the Australian Capital Territory and Victoria.